 Life is tough.
 Everyone knows that, but at some point, everyone must learn it.
-For Anna Sasaki, her twelfth summer is going to be her chance to confront that life lesson and learn to move through it.
-It is one of those seminal moments in growing up, who better to capture it than that great Japanese Animation house, Studio Ghibli?
+For Anna Sasaki, her twelfth summer will be her chance to confront that life lesson and learn to move through it.
+It is one of those seminal moments in growing up.
+Who better to capture it than that great Japanese Animation house, Studio Ghibli?

-When Marnie Was There, opening June 5 at the Landmark Mayan Theatre, begins with Anna as a loner schoolgirl in Sapporo, Japan.
+When Marnie Was There begins with Anna as a loner schoolgirl in Sapporo, Japan.
 Anna is an orphan living with foster parents—her biological set died long before she can remember—and even though they love her dearly, she still feels that something is missing.
-When she suffers from a particularly bad asthma attack, they send her off to live with her aunt and uncle in the seaside village of Kushiro where the air is clear and the sun is bright.
+When she suffers from a particularly bad asthma attack, they send her off to live with her aunt and uncle in the seaside village of Kushiro, where the air is clear, and the sun is bright.

 Like many asthmatic children, Anna keeps to herself and refrains from over-exertion.
 While the kids run and play, Anna remains on the perimeter of the playground, choosing to draw rather than engage.
 Even when she does engage, things don’t go well.

-When Marnie Was There is based on the novel of the same name by Joan G. Robinson and is adapted and directed for the screen by Hiromasa Yonebayashi, a long time animator for Studio Ghibli.
-Now in its 30th year, Studio Ghibli has been the go-to place for excellent in Japanese animation as well as a stunning array of young-female protagonists.
+When Marnie Was There is based on the novel of the same name by Joan G. Robinson and is adapted and directed for the screen by Hiromasa Yonebayashi, a long-time animator for Studio Ghibli.
+Now in its 30th year, Studio Ghibli has been the go-to place for excellence in Japanese animation as well as a stunning array of young female protagonists.
 With Marnie, Anna and Marnie do right by their predecessors and keep the torch alive.

-However, Marnie was released in Japan on July 19, 2014 and shortly after; Studio Ghibli lead director Hayao Miyazaki announced his retirement from animation, thus leaving many to predict that Studio Ghibli will be closing its doors.
-A sad loss to cinema and animation, but if When Marnie Was There truly is the last movie Ghibli releases, then they are going on out a high note.
+However, Marnie was released in Japan on July 19, 2014, and shortly after, Studio Ghibli lead director Hayao Miyazaki announced his retirement from animation, thus leaving many to predict that Studio Ghibli will be closing its doors.
+It’s a sad loss to cinema and animation, but if When Marnie Was There truly is the last movie Ghibli releases, they are going out on a high note.

-When Marnie Was There does exactly what Ghibli has always done, and done so well, addresses the cruel twists and turns life can take.
-Rather than shy from them, Marnie faces them head on, ennobling the fight to remain hopeful and ever resilient to remain positive in a world that can often be tragic.
+When Marnie Was There does what Ghibli has always done, and done so well, addresses the cruel twists and turns life can take.
+Rather than shy from them, Marnie faces them head-on, ennobling the fight to remain hopeful and ever-resilient to remain positive in a world that can often be tragic.
 As Marnie tells Anna, “I’ve overcome many frightening things.
 And so will you, Anna.”